 University employees who have a duty to disclose to the Title IX Office all reports of sexual harassment that they receive within the course of their employment.
-All university employees (except Confidential Resources as defined in this policy) are Responsible Employees.
+For the purposes of this policy, "course of employment" does not include an employee's role as a principal investigator or co-investigator in an Institutional Review Board-approved human subjects protocol, unless the employee is also an "official with authority" as defined herein.
+All university employees (except confidential resources as defined in this policy) are responsible employees.